Loveland Living Planet Aquarium: Journey to South America

 The Journey to South America is made to look like a rainforest, and houses animals such as a 14-foot yellow anaconda, piranhas, caiman, corydoras, tarantulas, tree boas, electric eels, and poison dart frogs.
 The exhibit is meant to educate guests about the biodiversity of rainforest ecosystems, the benefits rainforests provide, and how to help protect rainforest habitats.

 Discover Utah

 The Discover Utah was added during a big renovation on October 24, 2013, and contains Bonneville Cutthroat Trout, Desert tortoises, and North American River Otters.
 The exhibit has a focus on the local wildlife (as the name suggests) and is presented by the Central Utah Water Conservancy District.

 Expedition: Asia

-Expedition: Asia opened on June 15, 2016.
-The traveling exhibit features a breeding pair of clouded leopards, three male Asian small-clawed otters, three Asian arowana, a baby Komodo dragon, and many different species of Asian birds, fish, and reptiles, including even Vietnamese white clouds, Nicobar pigeons and common hill mynas.
-The main feature of Expedition: Asia are the aquarium's two roul-rouls, Roulanda and Raoul.
+Expedition: Asia originally opened as a travelling exhibit on June 15, 2016, featuring various species from Southeast Asia.
+In 2026, Expedition: Asia had since been renovated to the newest permanent exhibit at the aquarium, featuring a new playground as well as species such as clouded leopards, binturongs, a monkey skink, a black tree monitor, Asian small-clawed otters, Raja the Komodo dragon, a coconut crab, and numerous other animals from Indonesia and New Guinea.